bztsrc/phppe3/README.md

     $ php public/index.php tests run
     $ php public/index.php mkrepo

-You can use [Packagist](https://packagist.org/packages/bztsrc/phppe3) to install the whole developer repository (including tarballs):
+You can use [Packagist](https://packagist.org/packages/bztsrc/phppe3) to install the whole repository with all extensions:

     $ composer create-project "bztsrc/phppe3:dev-master"